leanghoun/leanghoun.github.io/docs/collections/3d-printing/voron-trident.md

 I kept the wiring as simple as possible.
 One con is that, because the LEDs are installed in the switch housing, they are south facing and the lighting is uneven.

-**LEDs** - Each mechanical switch has an embedded 2x3x4 LED, with the leads poking out the bottom.
+**LEDs** - Each mechanical switch has an embedded 3V 2x3x4 LED, with the leads poking out the bottom.
 The positive leads and negative leads are wired inline, and terminate in a MicroFit connector.
-Since I just want the LEDs on when the printer is powered, any 5V source and ground pin will work and there are no logic/data pins/extra hardware to worry about.
+Since I just want the LEDs on when the printer is powered, I just used the Raspberry Pi's 3V3 power pin and ground pin.

 ![Skirt Button LED Wiring](../../../../assets/images/skirt-buttons-wiring-leds.jpg) *Skirt Button LED Wiring*